 A proud graduate of the University of Michigan (Ph.D.
 1978), Dr. Templin joined the faculty in the School of Kinesiology in the fall of 2015.
 He is a Professor of Health and Fitness and serves as the Associate Dean for Faculty and Undergraduate Affairs.
-He is a professor emeritus at Purdue University, where he was a professor in the Department of Health and Kinesiology (1977-2015), Chair of the Department of Health and Kinesiology (1996-2006), then Chair of the Department of Consumer Science.
-His research focuses on teaching and is grounded in socialization theory, role theory, affective events theory, and teacher resilience.
-He is an accomplished author and editor/reviewer of numerous journal publications, book chapters and books.
+He is a professor emeritus at Purdue University, where he was a professor in the Department of Health and Kinesiology (1977-2015), Chair of the Department of Health and Kinesiology (1996-2006), and Chair of the Department of Consumer Science (2013-2015).
+His research has focused on teacher socialization and is grounded in organizational socialization theory, role theory, affective events theory, and teacher resilience.
+He is an author and editor/reviewer of numerous journal publications, book chapters and books.
 He has served in leadership roles and has presented scholarly papers for organizations including the National Academy of Kinesiology, American Kinesiology Association, American Alliance of Health, Physical Education, Recreation, and Dance (now Society of Health and Physical Educators–America), American Educational Research Association (AERA), and International Association for Physical Education in Higher Education (AIESEP).
 He is former President of the National Association for Sport and Physical Education (NASPE/AAHPERD) and championed national diversity initiatives during his term as President.
-He was recently elected President-Elect of the American Kinesiology Association in 2016 and served as President of the association in 2017.
+He was elected as President-Elect of the American Kinesiology Association in 2016 and served as President of the association in 2017.
 Templin has received various honors including the McCloy Lecturer by the Research Consortium of the American Alliance of Health, Physical Education, Recreation, and Dance; the Scholar Award from the Special Interest Group on Learning and Instruction in Physical Education within the American Educational Research Association as well as the Curriculum and Instruction Honor Award from the Curriculum and Instruction Academy within NASPE (AAHPERD).
 A graduate of Indiana University (B.S, 1972; M.S.
 1975), Templin received the John R. Endwright Alumni Service Award in 2014.